 There are a lot of reasons why an alcoholic person relapses in the first place.
-Once they have given up on alcohol and are back on track.
-But taking care of oneself does not happen in the long run and chances are high that they start neglecting themselves again and fall back in the same cycle of addiction yet again, back to the same self-destructive mode.
+Sometimes they give up on alcohol and get themselves back on track.
+But taking care of oneself may not happen in the long run and chances are high that they start neglecting themselves again and fall back into the same cycle of addiction yet again, back to the same self-destructive mode.

 One of the patterns I see in my clients is that very often they start defending themselves or their choices.
-They start lying about taking alcohol and have talks of giving up alcohol.
+They start lying about taking alcohol and often talk of giving up alcohol.
 This might indicate they are on their way to relapse.
 Since recovery is not an easy path and takes time, they become impatient.

 People with a lot of anger issues are prone to taking alcohol as well, as an excuse.

-People who suffer from depression, they also start taking alcohol.
-In some cases of depression, I have seen that the person is a recovering alcoholic but ends up getting addicted to antidepressants or painkillers.
+People who suffer from depression also start taking alcohol.
+In some cases of depression, I have seen that the person is a recovering alcoholic, but ends up getting addicted to antidepressants or painkillers.

 They already have a dependent personality but they get addicted to something else other than alcohol.

 What eventually happens in a relationship where an alcoholic is involved?